donsheehy/datastructures/prose/02b_testing.md

 - Then write tests that use the code incorrectly to test that your code *fails gracefully*.
 Does it give clear error messages?
 - Test the *edge cases*, those tricky cases that may rarely come up.
 Try to break your own code.
 - Turn bugs into tests.
 A bug or an incorrect behavior can reappear after you fix it.
 You want to catch it when it does.
 Sometimes you notice a bug when a different test fails.
 Write a specific test to reveal the bug, then fix it.
 - Test the public interface.
-Usuually you don’t need to or want to test the private methods of a class.
+Usually you don’t need to or want to test the private methods of a class.
 You should treat the test code as a user of the class and it should make no assumptions about private attributes.
 This way, if a private gets renamed or refactored, you don’t have to change the tests.

 ## Testing and Object-Oriented Design